vega113/cshar-unit-test/examples/documentation_example.md

         double result = temperatureConverter.CelsiusToFahrenheit(celsius);

         // Assert
-        Assert.Equal(expectedFahrenheit, result);
+        Assert.AreEqual(expectedFahrenheit, result, 1e-6);
     }

-    [Theory]
+    [TestMethod]
-    [InlineData(32, 0)]
+    [DataRow(32, 0)]
-    [InlineData(212, 100)]
+    [DataRow(212, 100)]
-    [InlineData(-40, -40)]
+    [DataRow(-40, -40)]
-    public void FahrenheitToCelsius_ShouldReturnCorrectTemperature(double fahrenheit, double expectedCelsius)
+    public void FahrenheitToCelsius_ShouldReturnCorrectTemperature_WhenGivenFahrenheit(double fahrenheit, double expectedCelsius)
     {
         // Arrange
         var temperatureConverter = new TemperatureConverter();

         // Act
-        double result = temperatureConverter.FahrenheitToCelsius(fahrenheit);
+        double result = temperature
     // Assert
-        Assert.Equal(expectedCelsius, result);
+    Assert.AreEqual(expectedCelsius, result, 1e-6);
+    }
+}
 ```
 By looking at these unit tests, a developer can quickly understand how the `TemperatureConverter` class works.
 The test cases provide clear examples of how to use the `CelsiusToFahrenheit` and `FahrenheitToCelsius` methods, including the expected input and output values.

-For instance, in the `CelsiusToFahrenheit_ShouldReturnCorrectTemperature` test, we see that the method takes a `double` value representing the temperature in Celsius and returns the equivalent temperature in Fahrenheit.
+For instance, in the `CelsiusToFahrenheit_ShouldReturnCorrectTemperature_WhenGivenCelsius` test, we see that the method takes a `double` value representing the temperature in Celsius and returns the equivalent temperature in Fahrenheit.
 The test case demonstrates this with various input values, such as 0, 100, and -40, and their corresponding expected Fahrenheit values.

-Similarly, the `FahrenheitToCelsius_ShouldReturnCorrectTemperature` test illustrates how to use the `FahrenheitToCelsius` method and what results to expect when providing different input values.
+Similarly, the `FahrenheitToCelsius_ShouldReturnCorrectTemperature_WhenGivenFahrenheit` test illustrates how to use the `FahrenheitToCelsius` method and what results to expect when providing different input values.

 In this way, well-structured unit tests can act as a form of documentation that shows how the code is meant to be used and its expected behavior.
 This can be particularly helpful for developers who are new to a project or when a developer needs to understand how a particular piece of code works without delving deep into its implementation.